WeyeTech/DeprecatedControllerRemover/README.md

 ## Key Features

 ### 🎯 **Controller Cleanup**
-- Identifies deprecated Spring controllers with `@Controller` and `@RestController` annotations
+- Identifies deprecated methods in Spring controllers with `@Controller` and `@RestController` annotations
 - Analyzes usage patterns across the entire project using PSI tree traversal
-- Safely removes controllers that are no longer referenced
+- Safely removes unused deprecated methods from controllers
 - Provides detailed reporting of what was removed

 ### 🧹 **Code Cleanup Service**